LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

     6. On the headset you will need to allow the backup to proceed, this will be a prompt on the device screen.
 It will ask if you wish to set an optional password for the backup, you can choose to set one or not.

-    7. Next we will want to dump services data using the following command:
+    7. Next we will want to dump service data using the following command:

       ```bash
       ./adb.exe shell dumpsys > ./dumpsys.txt